wikiskripta/AdvancedUserStats/README.md

 ## Description

-* Version 1.0
-* _AdvancedUserStats_ displays user stats from logging table and reverts.
+_AdvancedUserStats_ displays user stats from logging table and reverts.

 ## Installation

-* Make sure you have MediaWiki 1.25+ installed.
+* Make sure you have MediaWiki 1.29+ installed.
-* Download and place the extension's folder to your /extensions/ folder.
+* Download and place the extension to your _/extensions/_ folder.
 * Add the following code to your LocalSettings.php: `wfLoadExtension( 'AdvancedUserStats' )`;
 * Set access in _LocalSettings.php_:
 ```